gpeterson406/GreenwoodBookHTML/02-reintroductionToStatistics.md

 > install.packages("mosaic")
 ```

-If you open a .Rmd file that contains code that incorporates packages and they are not installed, the bar at the top of the R Markdown document will prompt you to install those missing packages.
+If you open a .Rmd file that contains code that incorporates packages and they are not installed, the bar at the top of the markdown document will prompt you to install those missing packages.
 This is the easiest way to get packages you might need installed.
 After making sure that any required packages are installed, use the ``library``
 function around the package name (no quotes now!) to load the package, something that
 you need to do any time you want to use features of a package.